AWS-First-Cloud-Journey/000001-CreateAWSAccount/content/4-verify-new-account/_index.md

 ![AWS Support](/images/4/0004.png?featherlight=false&width=90pc)

-3. Under **Contact options**, select **Chat** under **Contact methods**.
+3. In the **Contact options** section, select **Chat** under **Contact methods**.

 ![AWS Support](/images/4/0005.png?featherlight=false&width=90pc)

 4. Select **Submit**.

 ![AWS Support](/images/4/0006.png?featherlight=false&width=90pc)

-5. The AWS Support team will contact and assist in activating your account.
+5. The AWS Support team will contact you and assist with activating your account.

 ![AWS Support](/images/4/0007.png?featherlight=false&width=90pc)

 {{% notice note %}}
-You can create a support request with AWS Support even if your account is not activated.
+You can create a support request with AWS Support even if your account has not been activated yet.
 {{% /notice %}}